baigel2/baigelbytes/content/stories/2amatures.md

                   "He's coming over Tom!
 Whata we do?"

-Tom grabs his butter knife.
-Concealing it in his hand he stands in between James and the approaching prisoner.
+Tom grabs his butter knife and hides it in his hand.
+Then he steps in between James and the approaching prisoner.

 "I SAID.
 I'm not the guy you wanna ignore you piece of shit!"

 The prisoner takes a swing at Tom who quickly ducks under while placing the butter knife at the prisoners throat.
 The prisoners face turns pale as Tom looks him dead in the eye's.

-                  "You leave us alone.
+                  "You leave us alone...
 We leave you alone."

 The prisoner says nothing.
 Tom waits a minute their eyes still locked together.
 Then he pulls back the knife slowly and waits for the prisoners next move.